Korf-tms/asca/readme.md

 # Additive Approximation of the Schur Complement
-Python implementation of ASCA (additive Schur complement approximation) that is based on the paper [Auxiliary Space Multigrid Method Based on Additive Schur Complement Approximation for Graph Laplacian](https://arxiv.org/abs/1708.05738) and sources therein.
+Python implementation of ASCA (additive Schur complement approximation) that is based on the paper [Auxiliary Space Multigrid Method Based on Additive Schur Complement Approximation for Graph Laplacian](https://arxiv.org/abs/1708.05738) and sources therein, namely [Additive Schur Complement Approximation and Application to Multilevel Preconditioning](https://epubs.siam.org/doi/10.1137/110845082).

 Fork of the bachelor thesis repository https://github.com/jn-flk/asca.

 ## Repository Structure
 - `asca/` - implementation
 - `main.py` - script that generates all of the test data and figures
-- `matrices/` - the tested graphs in adjacency matrix form
+- `matrices/` - the tested graphs in adjacency matrix form and fem matrix generators
 - `data/` - generated ASCA approximation outputs
 - `evaluation/` - generated evaluation results
 - `schur_cache/` - cached exact Schur complements